Cindy and Barrett with RV in Montrose

 My career path has looked something like this:

-I have a 15-year background in media, mainly working in TV and films.
-That came with a lifestyle of moving around for jobs with LONG hours.
+I have a 15-year media background working in TV, films, and commercials.
+That experience included a lifestyle of moving around for jobs with long hours.
 Eventually, I started building up a personal client base on the side.

-Once we took off on the road, I relied on those jobs – which included writing for other publications, social media management, creating graphics, Pinterest management, as well as editing photo, video, and audio projects for clients.
+Once we took off on the road, I relied on those jobs, which included writing for other publications, social media management, creating graphics, Pinterest management, and editing photo, video, and audio projects for clients.

 I also run this website and produce the Locals Know Best podcast from the RV.